acenet-arc/cloud_from_a_to_z/_episodes/03-day1-creating-a-keypair.md

 > The home directory path will look different on different operating systems.
 On Linux it might look like `/home/cgeroux` but on windows using mobaXterm it might look like `/home/mobaxterm` or on a Mac like `/Users/cgeroux`.
 {: .callout}

-The command to create a new key pair is `ssh-keygen` but before we run it lets have a look at the manual pages for the program by typing
+The command to create a new key pair is `ssh-keygen` but before we run it lets have a look at the manual pages for the command by typing
 ~~~
 $ man ssh-keygen
 ~~~